Vole Removal & Control In Virginia

 Montane (or Mountain) Vole (M. montanus).
 The montane vole is 5 1/2 to 8 1/2 inches in total length.
 Its fur is brown, washed with gray or yellow, and mixed with some black-tipped hairs.
 Its feet are usually silver-gray and its body underparts are whitish.
 The tail is bicolored.

 Oregon Vole (M. oregoni).
 The Oregon vole is 5 1/2 to 6 1/2 inches in length.
 Its fur is gray to brown or yellow-brown.
 Underparts are darkish, washed with yellow to white.
 The tail is indistinctly bicolored.

 California Vole (M. californicus).
 The California vole is 6 to 8 1/2 inches in total length.
 Its fur is tawny olive to cinnamon brown with brown to black overhairs.
 The underparts are grayish.
 The tail is bicolored.

-Habitat of the Vole in Central Virginia
+Habitat of the Voles

 Voles occupy a wide variety of habitats.
 They prefer areas with heavy ground cover of grasses, grass-like plants, or litter.
 When two species are found together in an area, they usually occupy different habitats.
 Though voles evolved in “natural” habitats, they also use habitats modified by humans, such as orchards, windbreaks, and cultivated fields, especially when vole populations are high.
 Characteristic habitat descriptions for the seven described species follow.